Background Check FAQ

 No. There is no charge to complete the background check.

 What does the check look for?
+What does GRuB do with this information?

 Can I volunteer even if my background check isn’t approved?